Fantasy Football 2018: Russell Wilson and Bust Candidates to Avoid

 Another angle of the touchdown to Nick Vannett.
 Shows you what Russell Wilson saw on the play as he escaped to his right.
 Nobody was open, so Wilson created more time and space for his tight end to get open. #Seahawks https://t.co/Ew7qZ0sOpv

-The selection of Wilson as a potential bust and a player to avoid has probably gotten your attention.
-Wilson has been one of the most consistent and productive quarterbacks in the NFL since he earned the starting quarterback job in Seattle as a rookie in 2012.
-He threw for 3,983 yards last year and 34 touchdown passes, and he is one of the best running quarterbacks in recent memory.
+Wilson has been one of the most consistent and productive quarterbacks in the NFL since he earned the starting job in Seattle as a rookie in 2012.
+He threw for 3,983 yards last year and 34 touchdown passes, and he is one of the best running QBs in recent memory.

-He also stays in the lineup and he has never suffered a serious injury for head coach Pete Carroll.
+He also stays in the lineup and has never suffered a serious injury for head coach Pete Carroll.
 However, these are not the Seahawks that used to dominate, and they were just a 9-7 team a year ago.
 They are not going to be a winning team this year.

 Not only has the defense suffered, the offense does not have any dependable weapons outside of wideout Doug Baldwin.

-Defensive coordinators have two things to worry about when they face the Seahawks, and if they can come up with a cogent plan to slow down Baldwin's pass catching and keep Wilson's running game in check, the Seahawks don't have any cogent offensive threats.
+Defensive coordinators have two things to worry about when they face the Seahawks, and if they can come up with a cogent plan to slow down Baldwin's pass catching and keep Wilson's running game in check, the Seahawks don't have any convincing offensive threats.

-Wilson has been fighting the good fight for years, and he will continue to do so this year, but he just does not have enough help and the Seahawks will struggle badly on both sides of the ball.
-Wilson's numbers will go way down this season.
+Wilson has been fighting the good fight for years, and he will continue to do so this year, but he just does not have enough help, and the Seahawks will struggle badly on both sides of the ball.

 Mock Kings @Mock_Kings